 Capital One Spark Miles vs. Chase Ink Preferred Annual Fee

 But we're comparing fees.
-And the Chase Ink Preferred charges $95 out the gate.
+And the Ink Preferred charges $95 out the gate.
 If you don't want to pay an initial annual fee, the Spark Miles card is the better choice.
 You can test out the card for 12 months before committing to the annual fee.

 Winner: Spark Miles